SpoddyCoder/clonepi/README.md

 # ClonePi

-ClonePi will clone a running Raspberry Pi to a destination SD card/device or a file.
+ClonePi will clone a running Raspberry Pi running a Debian based system (Raspbian tested, may be tweaked to work with others) to a destination SD card/device or a file.
 Features...

 + Works with standard 2 partition Raspbian setups, multi-partition NOOBS setups and more
 + Incremental on-the-fly cloning